datadesk/django-for-data-analysis-nicar-2016/README.md

 In the second table, we also break this down by area planning commissions - areas used by the L.A.
 Department of City Planning to divide up the city.

+### Why Lifelines?
+Why Survival Analysis? ###
+Why do we need to do a survival analysis function here instead of just calculating the averages of the values we do have?

+Survival analysis was for use by actuaries and medical professionals originally developed to measure lifespans of individuals.
+It can be applied to not just actual births and deaths of people, but any instance where a "birth" or "death" can be observed.
+In this case, a "birth" is the opening of a complaint, and "death" is that complaint being visited and marked as "closed."

+The excellent [Lifelines documentation](http://lifelines.readthedocs.org/) has another example of survival analysis looking at the [tenure of world leaders](http://lifelines.readthedocs.org/en/latest/Intro%20to%20lifelines.html, where the "birth" is the start of their time in office and the "death" is their departure.

+Another example was performed by Times database editor Doug Smith and data analyst Brian Kim in finding that youths in California's [privatized foster care](http://www.latimes.com/local/la-me-foster-care-dto-htmlstory.html#ixzz2phNFH4q4) remained in the foster system 11% longer than those in other types of homes — 378 days compared to 341 days.

+There are libraries in R that can do this as well, (see [survival](http://cran.r-project.org/web/packages/survival/index.html) and [KMsurv](http://cran.r-project.org/web/packages/KMsurv/index.html),) but using a Python library keeps this all in the same development stack.

+### Diving into the view ###

 Open up the views.py file in your text editor, and look at the [ComplaintAnalysis](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/views.py#L55) view.

 There's a lot going on here.
 We know there were more complaints open after a year in East L.A. than other parts of the city.
 But is this because they receive more complaints in general?
 Are some types of complaints addressed more quickly than others?